Ali-Musli/Game.Blog-Angular/README.md

 The app allows visitors to browse different types of posts.
 Users can register with an email and password, which allows them to create their own post.
 Post authors can also edit or delete their own posts at any time.

 ### Navigation Bar
 Guests (un-authenticated visitors) can see the links to the All Posts (Catalogue) page, as well as the links to the Login, Register and Home pages.
-The logged-in user can see the links to the All Posts (Catalogue), Create Post, My Posts, Logout and Home page.
+The logged-in user can see the links to the All Posts (Catalogue), Create Post(Add), My Posts(My profile), Logout and Home page.

 ### Login Page
 The Login page contains a form for existing user authentication.
 By providing an email and password, the app will login a user in the system if there are no empty fields.